ebolar/Farmer/README.md

 * Providing shared access to specialised infrastructure.
 * Building thin client solutions.

-Software that makes it easy to work with small server farms is under represented.  ***Farmer*** fills that gap by providing a simplified command line solution for working with server farms.
+Software that makes it easy to work with groups of servers is under represented.  ***Farmer*** fills that gap by providing a simplified command line solution for working with server farms.
 It has:
 * a **simple installation** that makes it easy to kick the tires.
 * an **extensible command line interface** that allows you to directly use Farm primitives, or to construct your own distributed commands.
 * a **flexible configuration** that allows you to group servers by function.